 - Accelerated compounding if you reinvest your dividends

-- Dividend-paying stocks are usually more trustworthy
+- Dividend-paying stocks are usually more reliable

 - Their value grows the longer you hold them